johnsonbk/porting-cesm-to-shaheen/port-validation/ensemble-consistency-tests.rst

 verification tests page of the `CESM2 python tools website
 <http://www.cesm.ucar.edu/models/cesm2/python-tools/>`_.

-.. note:: When running these tests initially on Shaheen, the scripts weren't able to run to completion because they weren't compabile with python3.
+.. note:: When conduction these tests initially on Shaheen, the scripts weren't able to run to completion because they weren't compatible with python3.
 I rewrote the relevant parts of the scripts and made a `pull request to Allison Baker's PyCECT repository <https://github.com/NCAR/PyCECT/pull/8>`_.
    Thus, when running these tests on Shaheen, it was necessary to use python